The Best Fried Chicken Sandwiches In AustinSome of the best fried chicken sandwiches you can eat today.

 This downtown restaurant mostly specializes in upscale Southern food, like chicken-fried ribeyes, heritage pork chops, and Gulf seafood chopped salads.
 But our favorite item might just be their fried chicken sandwich.
 The toppings here are a little less conventional, but no less appropriate nods to the Southern theme.
 Kale slaw, sweet-tea pickles, chicken mayo, and sunchoke all accompany an intensely-fried slab of chicken between a benne seed roll.
 It just works.
 Everything feels thought out and portioned appropriately.
 We found ourselves immediately wanting another sandwich after we finished it, but without the requisite stomach capacity to do so.

 Specializing in Nashville-style fried chicken sandwiches, Tumble 22 has become one of the most popular names in the Austin fried chicken sandwich scene (Is that a thing?
 Let’s make it a thing).
 And rightfully so—all of the chicken here, whether sandwiched or sans-bread, comes perfectly fried, hot, and drenched in a hot spice dip that ranges from “wimpy” to “cluckin’ hot.”
 They keep it simple here—a bit of coleslaw, bread-and-butter pickles, and some Duke’s mayo rest on top of a massive fried chicken breast that somehow manages to stay as crispy and tender as any that we’ve ever had.
-They currently have three locations - one on Lake Austin Blvd, one on Burnet, and another in Cedar Park - and all are open for patio seating or curbside

-Many of the fried chicken sandwiches at Spicy Boys are similar to the ones offered at their sister restaurant, Soursop, which is to say - they’re excellent.
-We especially like the O.G. here, which is a mild-spiced piece of chicken dressed with papaya relish, Thai basil ranch, chili-honey sauce, scallions, and crispy shallots.
-But if the weather isn’t already making you sweat, you can add a little more heat with the Hot Gai (also available at Soursop).
+We especially like the O.G. fried chicken sandwich at Spicy Boys, which is a mild-spiced piece of chicken dressed with papaya relish, Thai basil ranch, chili-honey sauce, scallions, and crispy shallots.
+But if the weather isn’t already making you sweat, you can add a little more heat with the Hot Gai.
 It’s a little spicier and comes with the addition of swiss cheese—a somewhat controversial move in the world of fried chicken sandwiches, and one that we’re fully on-board with.
-Make sure to grab an order of roti and panang curry while you’re there, and strongly consider adding on a side of tater tots to dip in the curry.
-It’s probably the best way we’ve found to eat tater tots, though we’re not convinced that a bad way exists.
-They’re currently at Zilker Brewing on East 6th for delivery and takeout.
+There are multiple locations in Austin, including at St. Elmo Brewing Company, on East 6th, Rainey Street, and Metric Boulevard.

-Golden Tiger is located just outside of the popular East Side cocktail bar Whisler’s, taking the place of longtime food truck Thai Kun.
-Here you can get fried chicken sandwiches in three styles: original, Thai, or Buffalo.
+At Golden Tiger, located just outside of the popular East Side cocktail bar Whisler’s, you can get fried chicken sandwiches in three styles: original, Thai, or Buffalo.
 All of them feature a deep-fried chicken thigh, which already gives them “juicy points,” but the sauces set them apart.
 The original has gochujang mayo, the Thai has sweet chili sauce, and the Buffalo has (you guessed it) buffalo sauce.
 We’re fans of the Thai version that, in addition to the chili sauce, also has shredded lettuce, pickled serranos, and red onions.
 You can also get fries covered in green chili cheese sauce here, which sounds like a pretty clear home-run.